manaswireddym05-lgtm/Desi-Heritage-Food-Validator-/README.md

 ##🛠️ How it Works
 Step 1: I created a list of "Rules" for authentic Indian food.
 Step 2: I used Python to write the code for the validator.
-Step 3: I made Custom Exceptions.
+I made Custom Exceptions.
 These are special alerts that stop the code if it finds "wrong" ingredients (like mayo or processed cheese).
 Step 4: The program checks if the food matches its home region (like Punjab or Kerala).
 Step 5: If a dish is "Fast Food" or "Fake," the code throws an error to keep the data authentic.